The Book of Eli

-The Book of Eli is a 2010 American post-apocalyptic neo-Western action film directed by the Hughes Brothers, written by Gary Whitta, and starring Denzel Washington, Gary Oldman, Mila Kunis, Ray Stevenson, and Jennifer Beals.
-The story revolves around Eli, a nomad in a post-apocalyptic world who seeks to deliver his copy of a mysterious book to a safe location on the West Coast of the United States.
+The Book of Eli is a 2010 American post-apocalyptic neo-Western action film directed by the Hughes brothers, written by Gary Whitta, and starring Denzel Washington, Gary Oldman, Mila Kunis, Ray Stevenson, and Jennifer Beals.
+The story revolves around Eli (Washington), a nomad in a post-apocalyptic world who seeks to deliver his copy of a mysterious book to a safe location on the West Coast of the United States.
 Filming began in February 2009 and took place in New Mexico.

 The Book of Eli was released theatrically in the United States on January 15, 2010, by Warner Bros.
 Pictures.
-It received mixed reviews from critics, but earned $157.1 million in the worldwide box office on a budget of $80 million.
+It received mixed reviews from critics but earned $157.1 million at the worldwide box office on a budget of $80 million.

 Plot

 Thirty years after a nuclear holocaust, Eli travels on foot across the wasteland of the former United States.
-Wearing sunglasses and ragged clothes, he demonstrates uncanny survival and fighting skills.
 Searching for water, he arrives in a ramshackle town ruled by a warlord named Carnegie, who seeks to control the people through the power of a certain book, which his henchmen have been unable to find.

 Eli barters with a store owner, the Engineer, to recharge the battery of his portable music player.
-At the town bar, he is attacked by a gang of bikers but swiftly kills them all.
+At the town bar, he is attacked by a gang of bikers but swiftly kills them all, demonstrating uncanny survival and fighting skills.
 Impressed, Carnegie invites Eli to join his employ, but Eli declines.
 Realizing Eli is a literate man like himself, Carnegie forces him to stay the night under guard.
-Carnegie's blind mistress Claudia brings Eli food and water and Carnegie orders her daughter Solara to seduce Eli, but he rebuffs her.
+Carnegie's blind mistress, Claudia, brings Eli food and water, and Carnegie orders her daughter Solara to seduce Eli, but he rebuffs her.
 Solara sees Eli has a book, and he offers to share his food, saying grace before they eat.
 In the morning, Carnegie overhears Solara repeating the prayer to her mother and realizes Eli has the book he has been seeking: a Bible.

 Eli sneaks away, but Carnegie and his henchmen confront him in the street.
-When Eli refuses to give up the book, Carnegie orders him killed; the ensuing battle leaves Eli untouched, but many henchmen dead and Carnegie shot in the leg.
+When Eli refuses to give up the book, Carnegie orders him killed; the ensuing battle leaves Eli untouched, but many henchmen are dead, and Carnegie is shot in the leg.
 Solara catches up to Eli and leads him to the town's water supply, hoping to accompany him, but he traps her inside and continues alone.
 Solara escapes and is ambushed by two bandits who attempt to rape her, but Eli reappears and kills them.
-Continuing toward the West Coast, Eli explains his mission: his is the last remaining copy of the Bible since all other copies were intentionally destroyed following the nuclear war.
-He says that he was led to the book by a voice in his head, directing him to travel westward to a place it would be safe, and assuring that he would be protected and guided on his journey.
+Continuing west, Eli explains his mission: he has the last remaining copy of the Bible since all other copies were intentionally destroyed following the nuclear war.
+He says that he was led to the book by a voice in his head, directing him to travel westward to a safe place and assuring him that he would be protected and guided on his journey.